hang-sun1/spareduck/README.md

 A chess engine that runs in the browser using webassembly.
 Searches via alpha-beta pruning and evaluates positions using an efficiently updateable neural network (NNUE).

+## Example Game
+Below is a sped up recording of spareduck (playing black) vs. a much simpler material based evaluation function (playing white).
 ![example game](https://cdn.discordapp.com/attachments/402551252824883216/962886510829522984/spareduck_game.gif)

-Spareduck using neural net evaluation (black) defeating a much simpler material based evaluation function (white).

 ## Building with Docker